CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 | 🟥 | CE Conformity Assessment Body | Yes      | URL       | bom.externalReferences[?(@.conformity-body)]                   |                                                                     | CRA Article 47.1, CRA-AV           |

 > [!NOTE]
-> Manufacturer has a specific defined meaning in the Cyber Resilience Act, so until this definition is established, be careful when using the term.
+> Manufacturer has a specific defined meaning in the EU Cyber Resilience Act, so until this definition is established, be careful when using the term.
 > These fields are in addition to the fields listed under [Owner](#owner--supplier-).
 > SPDX 2.3 doesn't support the CE fields.
 SPDX 3.0 should be used at a future date.